Canada Olympic Park bobsleigh, luge, and skeleton track: Renovation

 On 5 April 2017 a $20 million CAD renovation was announced as part of WinSport's ongoing intention to operate the track in addition to Calgary's potential bid for the 2026 Olympic Winter Games.
 Despite a referendum rejecting Calgary's 2026 bid and subsequent closure of the track, WinSport announced renovations will begin and proceed as funding becomes available.
 On 9 October 2019 the first phase of the renovation project for the track began with the demolition of the bobsleigh/skeleton start portion of the track (curves 1–5).
 The bobsleigh/skeleton start is being removed to reduce operating costs and make the track more exciting for those athletes who will now start on the luge portion of the track.
 Until the renovation of the track is complete—including the replacement of the entire refrigeration system, the track will remain closed.
 Demolition of the track is scheduled to be completed by December 2021.

 Statistics

-Men's start at the tower start house (currently demolished) at the top of the track while the women's is at the regular starthouse at the top of the track.
+Men's start at the tower start house (currently demolished) at the top of the track while the women's is at the regular start house at the top of the track.

 The turn names were initially given during the 1988 Winter Olympic broadcast (ABC in the United States).
 All curves shown are bobsleigh curves.
 The luge section joins the bobsleigh and skeleton section at turn five.
 Turns 1 through 5 do not have turn names.